daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 1. Select **Connect** from the left navigation panel.

 1. Select **check access** (verify the port is set to 3389).
 The status should show as "Accessible".
+If you are still seeing "Not accessible", refresh the page and try again, it may take a few minutes for the new inbound rule to be seen by the check access option.

 1. Now connect directly to the VM by clicking **Select** in the box that says Native RDP.